 - WGI's artistic direction is fully controlled by the units.

 - WGI has awarded over $500,000 in academic scholarships to students from competing units.

 - More than 600 volunteers staff the regionals and World Championship contests.

 - More than 160,000 spectators enjoy the activities at WGI Regionals and World Championships annually.

 - More than 600 local competitions are sponsored, yielding an additional 100,000 spectators.

 - Many of the percussion companies are now developing instruments specifically for the indoor activity.

-- Hundreds of high school marching bands benefit from the skills developed by winter programs.
+- Hundreds of high school marching and concert bands benefit from the skills developed by winter programs.